 Email: firstname.lastname@example.org Website: www.obsi.ca

-Note: The SaskCentral Ombudsman and OBSI do not investigate complaints about credit decisions, service fees, interest rates, and other matters of general policy, issues that are in litigation, or transactions for which records no longer exist (usually after six or seven years).
+Note: The OBSI does not investigate complaints about credit decisions, service fees, interest rates, and other matters of general policy, issues that are in litigation, or transactions for which records no longer exist (usually after six or seven years).

 Office of the Privacy Commissioner of Canada